Chaim Pinchas Scheinberg: Mir, Poland

-With the encouragement of his father-in-law, Scheinberg and his new wife spent their first five years of marriage in the town of Mir, Belarus (then Poland).
-They lived next-door to the yeshiva, where Scheinberg immersed himself in learning while his wife coped with the impoverished lifestyle.
-There was no running water, the only source of heat was an oven in the center of their apartment, and the unpaved streets were always muddy.
-Bessie, however, encouraged her husband to grow in learning, and he developed a reputation as one of the yeshiva's most diligent students.

-Theirs was one of the few families in Mir; most of the student body was unmarried.
-Scheinberg was also one of the few American students at the Mir.
-Herman had already sent his son, Nochum Dovid, and his wife to Mir right after their marriage, and a few years later he sent his daughter Ruchoma and her new husband, Moshe Shain, as well.
-Scheinberg's younger brother, Shmuel, came to study at the Mir at the age of 14; he managed to escape on one of the last ships leaving Europe before World War II broke out.
+Scheinberg and his wife moved to Mir, Belarus (then Poland). where they lived next-door to a yeshiva where Scheinberg studied, and where he was one of the few students who was married and one of the few American students.
+His wife's brother Nochum Dovid and sister Ruchoma moved to Mir with their spouses.
+Scheinberg's younger brother, Shmuel, came to study at the Mir at the age of 14; he escaped on one of the last ships leaving Europe before World War II broke out.

 The Scheinbergs' first two daughters, Fruma Rochel and Rivka, were born in Poland.
-When they were expecting their first child, Scheinberg and his wife visited Rabbi Yisrael Meir Kagan (the Chofetz Chaim), a leader of Ashkenazi Jewry at the time, to receive his blessing.
-When Scheinberg asked the Chofetz Chaim for an additional blessing since he had come all the way from America to study at the Mir, the Chofetz Chaim quipped, "Moses came down all the way from heaven to teach the Jews Torah.
+When they were expecting their first child, Scheinberg and his wife visited Rabbi Yisrael Meir Kagan (known as the Chofetz Chaim), a leader of Ashkenazi Jewry at the time, to receive his blessing.
+When Scheinberg asked for an additional blessing since he had come all the way from America to study, the Chofetz Chaim said, "Moses came down all the way from heaven to teach the Jews Torah.
 What’s the big deal about coming from America to Europe?!”
 Then he blessed them.

-While in Europe, Scheinberg also learned at the Kaminetz yeshiva and received rabbinic ordination from Rabbi Boruch Ber Leibowitz.
+While in Europe, Scheinberg also studied at the Kaminetz yeshiva and received rabbinic ordination.